Be sure that you've familiarized yourself with the second set of ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Be sure that you've familiarized yourself with the second set of formulas presented in this section by working C5–C8 in the Concept and Vocabulary Check.
 In Exercises 9–22, express each sum or difference as a product.
-If possible, find this product's exact value.
-3x x cos -------- + cos -------- 2 2
+If possible, find this product's exact value. sin x + sin 2x

 Verified Solution